Oktopost/oyster/docs/Modules/TreeActions/ChainSetup.md

 ### Action Chain

-An array of actions mapped to a specific URL path, is name an **Action Chain**.
+An array of actions mapped to a specific URL path named **Action Chain**.

-Each time a new URL is parsed currently mounted chain will be replaced by the new chain.
-However, if a number of actions at the start of the mounted chain are the same as in the new target chain, this actions will remain mounted.
+Each time a new URL is parsed, currently mounted chain will be replaced by the new target chain.
-This action is refereed to as **Action Chain Update**.
+However, if number of actions at the start of the mounted chain are the same as in the new target chain, this actions will remain mounted.
+The process of switching chains is refereed to as **Action Chain Update**.

-In this example, **Action Chain Update** is demonstrated.
+In this example such process is demonstrated.

 ### Routing Config